 Whey Protein Concentrate vs. Isolate: By a Nutritionist

-If you're currently taking whey protein concentrate, or whey protein isolate, you might be wondering if you've chosen the correct supplement for your nutrition goals.
+If you're currently taking either of these types of whey protein, you might be wondering if you've chosen the correct dietary supplement for your nutrition goals.

-• Whey protein concentrate is around 80% protein, the rest is made up of carbs, fats, and other nutrients.
+• Whey concentrate is around 80% protein, the rest is made up of other components including carbs, fats, and other nutrients.

-• Whey protein isolate is usually 100% whey protein with no other macros.
+• Whey isolate is usually 100% whey protein with no other macros.

 • Both types deliver all nine essential amino acids.

-• Whey protein isolate is usually better for those who are lactose intolerant.
+• Whey isolate is usually better for those who are lactose intolerant.

-• Whey protein isolate also has higher protein density per serving and calorie.
+• Whey isolate also has higher protein density per serving and calorie.

-• Both whey protein concentrate and isolate provide all three branched chain amino acids.
+• Both forms provide all three branched chain amino acids (BCAAs).

 Why People Take a Whey Protein Supplement

-Protein supplements can be a great way to increase your protein intake and support your fitness goals.
+Dietary supplements can be a great way to increase the protein content of your diet and support your fitness goals.
 It can be difficult to get enough protein with just food when you're trying to build lean muscle mass.

-That's why protein powders are so popular in the fitness community.
+That's why protein supplementation by way of protein powders are so popular in the fitness community.
 But there are so many different kinds of protein powder available that it can be hard to know which one is right for you.

 Is there one that's better for before or after a workout?
 Is there one that's best for building muscle or losing weight?